Fire-tube boiler: Safety considerations

 The fire-tube type boiler that was used in the Stanley Steamer automobile had several hundred tubes which were weaker than the outer shell of the boiler, making an explosion virtually impossible as the tubes would fail and leak long before the boiler exploded.
-In nearly 100 years since the Stanley's were first produced, no Stanley boiler has ever exploded.
+In nearly 100 years since Stanley boilers were first produced, not one has ever exploded.

 Economics and efficiencies

 Excessive cycling

 Each time a boiler cycles off and on, it can lose efficiency.
 When the fire starts combustion efficiency is usually lower until steady state conditions prevail.
 When the fire stops the warm chimney continues to draw additional air from the interior space until it cools.